danielcristho/that-i-write/caddy-load-balancer/README.md

 **2.** Weighted Round Robin (`lb_policy weighted_round_robin`)

 This algorithm is a more advanced version of Round Robin.
-It allows you to assign a "weight" to each backend server, which determines its share of the requests.
-Servers with a higher weight will receive more traffic than those with a lower weight.
-This is ideal when you have servers with varying capacities, for example, a new, more powerful server and an older, less powerful one.
+It allows you to assign a "weight" to each backend server, which determines its share of the requests. **Servers with a higher weight will receive more traffic than those with a lower weight**. **This is ideal when you have servers with varying capacities, for example, a new, more powerful server and an older, less powerful one**.

 You can also use this policy to gradually drain traffic from an old server or ramp up traffic to a new one during deployments, making it a very useful strategy.